Japanese firms to invest more as outlook brightens

-The Japan External Trade Organization (Jetro) has expressed its readiness to increase investment in Thailand, following a forecast of a rebound in tourism and businesses in the second half of this year, says the Transport Ministry.
+Japanese investors are expected to increase their activity in Thailand, following a forecast by the Japan External Trade Organization (Jetro) of a rebound in tourism and business in the second half of this year, according to Transport Minister Suriya Jungrungreangkit.

-Transport Minister Suriya Jungrungreangkit emerged with the news after talks with Jetro Bangkok President Kuroda Jun, and executives at the Japanese Chamber of Commerce in Thailand.
+Mr Suriya made the comment after talks with Jetro Bangkok president Kuroda Jun and executives at the Japanese Chamber of Commerce in Thailand.

-The meeting included a Jetro report on the business sentiment of Japanese corporations in Thailand for the first half of this year and pledges to cooperate more in the field of transport.
+Participants discusses the latest Jetro report on business sentiment of Japanese corporations in Thailand for the first half of this year, and pledges to cooperate more in the field of transport.

-The report found the business sentiment had levelled off in the first half but was expected to improve in the next six months due to the Thai government's planned economic stimulus measures and ramped-up tourist spending during the high season.
+The report found that business sentiment had levelled off in the first half but was expected to improve in the next six months as a result of the Thai government’s planned economic stimulus measures and ramped-up tourist spending during the high season.

-In trying to gauge how much Japanese firms will invest in Thailand this year, the survey found that 45% said it would remain unchanged, 23% aim to to increase it and 18% said they would reduce their investment.
+In trying to gauge how much Japanese firms will invest in Thailand this year, the survey found that 45% said their spending would remain unchanged, 23% aim to increase it and 18% said they would reduce their investment.

-Regarding trade export forecasts for the second half, 48% of respondents expected no change, 33% plan to increase exports, and 20% anticipated a decline.
+Asked about the export outlook for the second half, 48% of respondents expected no change, 33% plan to increase exports, and 20% anticipated a decline.

-Their major export markets from Thailand are Vietnam, India and Indonesia, and their expectations were based on the assumption the Thai baht will stay at the level of around 35.5 to the greenback.
+The major export markets of Japanese companies in Thailand include Vietnam, India and Indonesia, and their expectations were based on the assumption the Thai baht will stay at the level of around 35.50 to the US dollar.
+The currency is currently trading around 36.50.

-The challenges Japanese companies face while investing in Thailand are intense competition from other foreign companies (65%), rising labour costs (43%), increasing material prices (42%) and exchange rate fluctuations (27%).
-The respondents were allowed to give multiple answers.
+The challenges Japanese companies face while investing in Thailand are intense competition from other foreign companies (65%), rising labour costs (43%), increasing material prices (42%) and exchange-rate fluctuations (27%).
+Respondents were allowed to give multiple answers.

-The survey also asked what measures Japanese firms would like to see the Thai government implement.
-It found they are most keen on stimulating consumption (31%), solutions for environmental problems (21%) and improved infrastructure (20%).
+Asked what measures Japanese firms would like to see the Thai government take, they listed stimulating consumption (31%), solutions for environmental problems (21%) and improved infrastructure (20%).

-Policies in areas the Japanese companies agree the government has done well in so far include basic infrastructure (25%), visa and permit issuance (19%) and adopting digital systems in state administration (12%).
+Areas where Japanese companies agree the government has done well so far include basic infrastructure (25%), visa and permit issuance (19%) and adopting digital systems in state administration (12%).

 Mr Suriya said the government’s Ignite Thailand policy also received positive feedback as the survey showed Japanese companies have high expectations in terms of logistics improvement (41%), future automotive manufacturing (33%), tourism (23%) and the medical and health care sectors (20%).